 It’s hard to lose weight.

-Here, of course, is where the Paleo diet enters this Paleo blogger’s blog post: Just eat Paleo this year, dummy.
-You’ll probably lose those 20 pounds and then some.
+Here, of course, is where the Paleo diet enters this Paleo blogger’s blog post: Just eat Paleo this year, and you’ll probably lose those 20 pounds and then some!

 Do your research.